iungyu-snu/EnzFormer/README.md

-# EnzFormer: Enhancing Enzyme Activity via LLM-Guided Labeling and ESMC-Transformer Integration
+# EnzFormer: A Specialized ESMC-Transformer for L-cystathionine γ-lyase (CGL) Engineering and Its Structural Interpretation

 EnzFormer is a deep learning pipeline for targeted enzyme optimization.
 This project presents an AI-driven framework that integrates data labeling using large language models (LLMs) with a Transformer-based deep learning model.
 The model is fine-tuned using protein sequence embeddings from Evolutionary Scale Modeling-Cambrian (ESM-C) to capture sequence-function relationships and guide the design of point mutations for enhanced enzymatic activity.